smalldb/smalldb-symfony-bundle/README.md

             smalldb: ~
 ```

-REST API can be unabled using predefined routes — `app/config/routing.yml`:
+REST API can be enabled using predefined routes — `app/config/routing.yml`:

 ```yml
 smalldb: